-The gold standard, when it comes to thinking, for 99% of all management teams around the world, up until this point in the evolution of time...has been analytical thinking.
+The gold standard, when it comes to thinking, for 99% of all management teams around the world, up until this point in time...has been analytical thinking.

 Analytical thinking is what we are all taught in school, at university - and is the logical, deductive-style of rational reasoning that we all trust and welcome; it's what we universally 'know to be true'.